A fictional Fighting Game

 - Jerkass: To anyone that bothers him.
 It's justified since he's really high on edge and on the verge of death, working his ass off to save his life.

 - Legacy Character: Of sorts.
 He took the place of his grandpa in the Operation G staff after the latter died (officially) by the same heart sickness Touma contracted.
 His replacing his grandfather is the reason Natsuki despises him so much, and eventually fights him until his agony.

-- Nigh-Invulnerability: If he's serious, he's solid enough to receive little injury even from being punched out a window.
+- Nigh-Invulnerability: If he's serious, he's solid enough to receive little injury even from being punched out through a window of the second floor of a building.
 Though, this doesn't cover the ensuing Heroic RROD.

 - Not So Invincible After All: Despite being a fighter potent enough to wipe the floor with Natsuki (at the beginning), the outcome of the fight turns around once she endures the beatdown and sickness catches up to him.

 - Parental Abandonment: He has been raised by his grandfather, and is known to live alone now that the old man died.

 Supervised by: Natsuki Junrin

 - Knight Templar: So much.
 They look like heroes in comparison to Team Kokujin.
 Even when they pit themselves against Natsuki, Kiyoshi's purpose in doing so is to call her out on her messing with the tournament because he wanted to win it fair (and he had quite the chance of succeeding given he was in the finals against Fuushi).

 - Anti Villain Protagonist: In fact, the only thing that doesn't make them outright heroes is that they work for the bad guys, and also Natsuki.